akoken/orion/README.md

 ## Kubernetes

-If you have a Kubernetes cluster, you can also use deploy.yml file to run the application.
+If you have a Kubernetes cluster, you can also use deploy.yml file to run the application:

 ```
 kubectl create -f deploy.yml